What a Hero!: Plot

-Yuen Tak-wah (Andy Lau) grew up in Lantau Island where he was raised by his stepmother (Meg Lam).
-He has been practicing Taekwondo since under his mentor (Paul Chun) childhood and becomes an expert.
+Yuen Tak-wah grew up in Lantau Island where he was raised by his stepmother.
+He has been practicing Taekwondo since childhood and becomes an expert.
 One day, Wah scores a position as a sergeant at the Criminal Investigation Department (CID) in Hong Kong Island.
-However, Tak-wah also discovers his childhood sweetheart, Lan (Maggie Cheung), who is also his mentor's daughter, is arranged to be married to her rich cousin in America, but he remains optimistic.
+However, Tak-wah also discovers his childhood sweetheart, Lan, who is also his mentor's daughter, is arranged to be married to her rich cousin in America, but he remains optimistic.

-Tak-wah is assigned to work under Uncle Yee (Michael Chan), leader of CID's Team One, which is rather disorganized and have not had a successful operation in a while.
-However, on his first day, Tak-wah strikes a rivalry with the rival Team Four leader, Inspector Cheung Yeung (Roy Cheung), who is also a Taekwondo expert and a champion of the Hong Kong Police Taekwondo Tournament.
-One day, Superintendent Wu (Bowie Wu) assigns Team One to assist Team Four in a drug raid at a nightclub.
+Tak-wah is assigned to work under Uncle Yee, leader of CID's Team One, which is rather disorganized and have not had a successful operation in a while.
+However, on his first day, Tak-wah strikes a rivalry with the rival Team Four leader, Inspector Cheung Yeung, who is also a Taekwondo expert and a champion of the Hong Kong Police Taekwondo Tournament.
+One day, Superintendent Wu assigns Team One to assist Team Four in a drug raid at a nightclub.
 During the operation, Tak-wah sees his colleagues (disguised as drug buyers) in dangers and rescues them by defeating the drug dealers and successfully have them arrested.
 Afterwards, Cheung attempts to persuade Tak-wah to join his team, but Tak-wah refuses, stating his disgust for Cheung's cocky and show-off attitude.
 Cheung retaliates by accusing Team One of theft and searches their office, but Tak-wah challenges him to a fight and loses, and he feels dejected.
 Making matters worst, Tak-wah finds out Lan's cousin has arrived when he returns home and his belittled by the latter, but Tak-wah's colleague, Saucer defends him and attracts Tak-wah's stepmother, who also attracts Saucer and they instantly fall in love.
 However, Tak-wah is unhappy when he finds out Saucer is courting his stepmother and ignores him.